There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 This movie worked best when it was playing with the multiple perspectives of this movie’s premise.
 Every incident had two very different perspectives, and both of them were completely understandable.
 The character was annoying, sure, but by making Chad an obvious and one-dimensional villain, the filmmakers lost some of what made this premise so great.

 Pro: Tucker & Dale (+6pts)

 I really enjoyed the friendship between the two titular characters.
-Tucker (Alan Tudyk) is the leader of the duo.
-He knows what he wants, and knows what to do to make it happen (or I should say that he thinks he knows what to do, and Dale does not know enough to question him).
-He clearly looks after Dale, always has a plan and Dale looks up to him for it.
+Tucker was the leader of the duo.
+He knew what he wanted, and he knew what to do to make it happen—or I should say he thought he knew what to do, and Dale did not know enough to question him.
+He clearly looked after Dale, he always had a plan and Dale looked up to him for it.

-Dale (Tyler Labine) is somewhat of an oblivious follower, which lets him deliver plenty of comedy, but definitely gives the impression that Tucker regularly has to act as a sort of babysitter or mentor.
-The two characters worked really well together, and I loved watching them in their state of panic throughout this movie.
-The two characters had a strong friendship that translated well to the screen, because of the strong chemistry between the actors.
-Their characters' hysterical confusion was really fun to watch, but their chemistry made the characters' friendship really easy to get invested in.
+Dale was somewhat of an oblivious follower, which let him deliver plenty of comedy.
+The two characters worked really well together, and I loved watching them in their perpetual state of panic throughout this movie.
+They also had a strong friendship that translated well to the screen, because of the strong chemistry between the actors.
+The characters' hysterical confusion was really fun to watch, but their chemistry made the characters' friendship—and the movie as a whole—really easy to get invested in.

 Con: The Therapy Scene (-2pts)

 I will not get into this in too much detail, because the scene happened toward the end of the story and saying too much about it could definitely get into spoiler territory pretty quick.
 What I will say about this scene is that I thought it was dumb.
 The scene gave the opportunity for certain characters to meet, which gave them the opportunity to explain themselves and clear up the misunderstanding, but they did not do that, which was pretty convenient for the writers.